EBT: Overview | Arkansas WIC EBT | eWIC Vendor | eWIC Meetings | FAQs

-The “Healthy, Hunger-Free Kids Act of 2010” was created to improve child nutrition.
+The "Healthy, Hunger-Free Kids Act of 2010" was created to improve child nutrition.
 The Act requires all states to distribute WIC benefits using EBT by October 1, 2020.
-Arkansas WIC is in the process of shifting from a paper-based food delivery system to an EBT system and anticipates a complete statewide rollout by the end of 2016.
+Arkansas WIC is in the process of shifting from a paper-based food delivery system to an EBT system and anticipates being completely statewide by the end of 2017.

-Currently, Arkansas WIC is developing a pilot program for Miller County that is expected to go live in 2015.
-The pilot project will last 3 months and will provide valuable information for the statewide rollout of the WIC EBT system.
+Currently, Arkansas WIC is developing a pilot program for Miller and Little River Counties that is expected to go live in 2017.
+The pilot project will last 3 months and will provide valuable information for the rest of the state for how to best launch WIC EBT.

-Arkansas WIC determined an off-line EBT platform provides quicker intergration time among retailers and will provide better efficiency in transactions for cashiers and repayments for retailers.
-Additonally, the off-line system allows for continuous and immediate access to benefits, regardless of communication capabilities between the host server and the retailer.
+The Arkansas WIC Program determined an off-line EBT platform provides quicker integration time among retailers and will provide better efficiency in transactions for cashiers and repayments for retailers.
+Additionally, the off-line system allows for continuous and immediate access to benefits, regardless of communication capabilities between the host server and the retailer.

 Smart cards use a microchip that contain recipient benefits, allowing for a POS (Point of Sale) system to check WIC benefits being purchased against benefits on the chip.
-Smart cards are more discrete than paper benefits, making it socially appealing and providing better privacy to WIC recipients.
-Also, an entire household’s benefits (up to 8 family members) are contained on a single card.
+Smart cards are more discrete than paper benefits, providing better privacy to WIC recipients.
+Also, an entire household's benefits (up to 6 family members) are contained on a single card.
 Most importantly, smart cards provide recipients the ability to purchase benefits when needed, instead of all at once.
 This will reduce waste and ensure benefits are effectively used.